 I thought that if I nagged enough, I would get what I want.
-In fact, nagging the Almighty is even echoed in our prayer book:
+In fact, nagging the Almighty is even echoed in the Jewish prayer book:

 “Hope in G‑d, be strong and let your heart be valiant, and hope in G‑d.”
 (Siddur Tehillat Hashem, p.78)

 This passage is from King David’s Psalm 27.
 ‘Hope in G-d’ is stated twice to teach us to pray continually and that we must never despair that our prayers will remain unanswered.